peplin/pygatt/README.rst

 Requirements
 ------------

--  Python 2.7
+-  Python 2.7.5 or greater, or Python 3.5 or greater

-   -  The latest version is recommended.
-Earlier versions (for example 2.7.3) will not connect to the USB adapter at all and fail during ``struct.unpack`` calls.
+   -  Python 2.7.3's ``struct`` library has a bug that will break PyGATT - 2.7.5 or greater is recommended.

 -  BlueZ 5.18 or greater (with gatttool) - required for the gatttool backend only.